Helping servers learn the restaurant menu improves customer service and increases sales.

 Creative ideas and good techniques are very useful for training, but they won’t reach their full efficacy if not everyone is following the process and parts are skipped or forgotten.
 The right program, such as a powerful applicant tracking system (ATS) with built-in onboarding tools, can help you define and enforce the training process you want your business to follow.
 TimeForge’s ATS features onboarding tools that allow you to upload documents such as menu tests or certifications, create training checklists, set reminders for managers, and more.
 These tools make implementing training processes and techniques a breeze, no matter what they may be.

-Training up your new staff members isn’t always easy, but using good tools and techniques makes it much simpler and more effective.
+Training up your new staff members isn’t always easy, but using good tools and techniques makes it much simpler and more effective to learn a new restaurant menu.
 It will be well worth the effort when your business flourishes and your servers and customers are happier!